akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 To deploy the pipeline, you should refer to the template file and pass the [parameters](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options) required by the pipeline.

-Starting from Beam 2.42, `RunInference` class supports `withExtraPackages` method to install your packages in both the construction-time and execution-time environment.
-This approach could be used instead of providing expansion service.
-This is a recommended option if you don't need additional customization and all of your packages are available in pip.
-However, for use cases that require more significant customization, a custom expansion service must be used.

 The template requires the following parameters:
 - `referenceName` - This will be used to uniquely identify this source.